-Option 1 - Parents/Guardians Purchase a Asus C204MA Chromebook*
+Option 1 - Parents/Guardians Purchase a Lenovo 100e Chromebook G3 Chromebook*

-With this option you are purchasing the Chromebook and the price will include a contribution from the school.
-The Chromebook will be subject to the same monitoring system (currently Smoothwall Monitor) as school owned deposit devices.
+With this option you are purchasing the Chromebook and the price will include a contribution from the Academy.
+The Chromebook will be subject to the same monitoring system (currently Smoothwall Monitor) as Academy owned deposit devices.
 The Chromebook will be the property of the student.
 This can be ordered online through SCOPAY using a credit/debit card.

-* Chromebook model may be subject to change
+* it is unlikely but the Chromebook model may be subject to change

-- The loan of a MAX Explorer Bag 2.0 (or similar) required for insurance, if the case is lost then a replacement will be chargeable.
-The case must be returned once the student has completed their studies at The Streetly Academy
+- 1x MAX Explorer Bag 2.0 (or similar) required for insurance, if the case is lost then a replacement will be chargeable.
+The case is part of the bundle this year and does not need to be returned once the student has completed their studies at The Streetly Academy.

-Option 2 - Loan a School Chromebook for £50 deposit
+Option 2 - Loan a Academy Chromebook for £60 deposit

-This option allows students to loan a Chromebook for the length of time they attend Streetly Academy, which they will use during the day and take home after school.
-The £50 deposit is used to cover the cost of any damage to the device or accessories and will be returned, less any reductions for repairs, once the Chromebook, charger and case are handed in at the end of the loan period - provided the equipment is in satisfactory condition.
-For this option, the school remains the owner of the Chromebook and there is no choice of Chromebook make or model.
-The Chromebook will likely have been used previously by other students, and can be changed at the school’s discretion at any time for a different Chromebook make or model.
-The Chromebook must be kept in its school provided case, a charge will be payable to replace a lost case or accessory.
+This option allows students to loan a Chromebook for the length of time they attend The Streetly Academy, which they will use during the day and take home after school.
+The £60 deposit is used to cover the cost of any damage to the device or accessories, and will be returned, less any reductions for repairs, once the Chromebook, charger and case (if provided) are handed in at the end of the loan period - provided the equipment is in satisfactory condition.
+For this option, the Academy remains the owner of the Chromebook and there is no choice of Chromebook make or model.
+The Chromebook will likely have been used previously by other students, and can be changed at the Academy’s discretion at any time for a different Chromebook make or model.
+A charge will be payable to replace any lost accessories.
 Any damage to the device will reduce the deposit e.g. keys being removed, this includes intentional or unintentional damage.
-In the event of the device being damaged beyond repair the deposit may be completely lost, and another £50 deposit may be requested for a replacement deposit Chromebook.
+In the event of the device being damaged beyond repair the deposit may be completely lost, and another £60 deposit may be requested for a replacement deposit Chromebook.

 Option 3 - Own Chromebook Device